Philliams/Python-Prefab/docs/source/index.rst

-Welcome to CI-Workflows
+Welcome to Python-Prefab
 ========================================

-This is the main entrypoint for the CI-Workflows documentation.
+This is the main entrypoint for the Python-Prefab documentation.
 Below is a table of contents of various sample documentation pages demonstrating various aspects of Sphinx auto-docs.

 .. toctree::
     :maxdepth: 2